ycashfoundation/ycash-website/docs/download.md

 YecWallet is the offical full node Ycash wallet of the Ycash Foundation.
 YecWallet allows you to store, send, and receive Ycash.

-For most users, YecWallet is the easiest way to join the Ycash network.
 (YecWallet includes a copy of ycashd, and will take care of configuring ycashd for you!)

 **[Download YecWallet from GitHub](https://github.com/ycashfoundation/yecwallet/releases)**